nim-lang/Nim/doc/manual.rst

   static:
     echo "echo at compile time"

-When `static` is used like a procedure call with a proc call as an argument, that proc call gets executed at compile-time.
+`static` can also be used like a routine.

 .. code-block:: nim